Hedgehogues/private-docker-registry/README.md

 # Private docker registry
-This is docker-image for private docker-registry.
+This is manual for starting docker image for private docker registry.
 You can see docker-hub [page](https://hub.docker.com/_/registry).

 # Start